Bivouac (album)

 Bivouac is the second studio album by American punk rock band Jawbreaker, released through Tupelo Recording Company and The Communion Label on December 1, 1992.
-While promoting their debut album Unfun (1990) on a ten-week tour of the United States, the band had new material that they wished to work on through their shows.
-They ended up breaking up after the tour's conclusion, though later regrouped in 1991 to write new songs.
-From June 1991, they wrote material and practiced several times a week, in the lead up to recording sessions in October 1991.
-Sessions were helded at Razor's Edge in San Francisco, California with producers Billy Anderson and Jonathan Burnside.
-Categorized as an emo, punk rock, and pop-punk release, it had elements of the work of Helmet, Naked Raygun and early Smashing Pumpkins, and took influence from the Midwestern and Washington, D.C. post-punk scenes.
+While promoting their debut album, Unfun (1990), on a ten-week tour of the United States, the band had new material that they wished to work on through their shows.
+They ended up breaking up after the tour's conclusion, though they later regrouped in 1991 to write new songs.
+From June 1991, they wrote material and practiced several times a week in the lead-up to recording sessions in October 1991.
+The sessions were held at Razor's Edge in San Francisco, California, with Jawbreaker, Billy Anderson, Mike Morasky, and Jonathan Burnside all getting producer credit.
+Categorized as an emo, punk rock, and pop-punk release, it had elements of the work of Helmet, Naked Raygun, and early Smashing Pumpkins, and took influence from the Midwestern and Washington, D.C. post-punk scenes.